bfcamara/bfcamara.com/content/posts/2024/2024-03-04-aws-waf-owasp-juice-shop.md

-the layer 7 (Application Layer of the [OSI Model](https://www.fortinet.com/resources/cyberglossary/osi-model)) and it behaves like a reverse proxy with policies and rules attached to it to protect malicious requests preventing them to go flow to our servers or services.
+the layer 7 (Application Layer of the [OSI Model](https://www.fortinet.com/resources/cyberglossary/osi-model)) and it behaves like a reverse proxy with policies and rules attached to it to protect malicious requests, preventing them to flow to our servers or services.
 Using a **WAF doesn't replace other initiatives that we should be doing in our apps such as code reviews, penetration tests, threat modelling analysis, etc**.
 And most of all, **using a WAF doesn't mean that we don't need to adopt security